-We didn’t win anything this year, but the competition was tough and it’s not really about the winning – its the taking part that counts.
-The smiles from all the children and their friends were amazing to see, as well as the creativity & thought that had gone into some of the designs was brilliant!
-We have decided to salvage and save some of the materials from this year, just incase they can be reused again in future years.
+We didn’t win anything this year, but the competition was tough and it’s not really about the winning – it’s the taking part that counts.
+The smiles from all the children and their friends were amazing to see, as well as the creativity & thought that had gone into some of the designs were brilliant!
+We have decided to salvage and save some of the materials from this year, just in case they can be reused again in future years.
 The flowers we will use to decorate our easter shelf.

 We hope you get some ideas and inspiration for a more eco-friendly Easter.
 Whilst ours wasn’t eco-perfect (hello cotton wool balls, paint & glue), it was much closer than it could have been.